 Today, as president and CEO of Emem Group LLC since 2018, Emem has managed more than $100 million in residential and commercial development projects in the Milwaukee area.

-His project portfolio also includes an arts gallery and museum in the Bronzeville neighborhood, a medical office and community clinic in the Williamsburg neighborhood, and the new home of the Milwaukee Public Museum in the historic Haymarket neighborhood.
+His project portfolio also includes an art gallery and museum in the Bronzeville neighborhood, a medical office and community clinic in the Williamsburg neighborhood, and the new home of the Milwaukee Public Museum in the historic Haymarket neighborhood.

 He’s currently developing the new Martin Luther King library branch and apartments in the Harambee neighborhood and 20 duplexes in King Park.